cep21/syntasticarc/README.markdown

 SYNTASTIC
 =========

-Can also support syntastic (https://github.com/scrooloose/syntastic).
+Can also support syntastic for vim (https://github.com/scrooloose/syntastic).
 Just replace syntastic/syntax_checkers/php.vim with the provided one here.